SureView Ops provides a number of predefined RTSP integration types however, there may be instances where you have a device that is not in the list.

 Testing your RTSP URL

 You should test that your RTSP URL works before you enter it in SureView Ops.
 To do this you can use the free open-source VLC Media Player program.
-Go to Media -> Open Network Stream and provide your RTSP URL in order to check that you get live video.
+Go to Media -> Open Network Stream and provide the RTSP URL for your camera in order to check that you get live video.

-If you do not get live video then it will not work in SureView Ops either.
+NOTE: If your camera does work in VLC then it will not work in SureView Ops either.
 In this case contact your manufacturer to have them help you to find a working RTSP URL.

 Adding to Ops